ClaireGerm/AdvancedLaneFinding/README.md

 This is the histogram:

+![alttekst][image7]

 We can use the two highest peaks from our histogram as a starting point for determining where the lane lines are, and then use sliding windows moving upward in the image (further along the road) to determine where the lane lines go.
-The first ste[ is to split the histogram into two sides, one for each lane line.
+The first step is to split the histogram into two sides, one for each lane line.
 Our next step is to set a few hyperparameters related to our sliding windows, and set them up to iterate across the binary activations in the image.
 Now that we've set up what the windows look like and have a starting point, we'll want to loop for nwindows, with the given window sliding left or right if it finds the mean position of activated pixels within the window to have shifted.
 When we have found all our pixels belonging to each line through the sliding window method, it's time to fit a polynomial to the line.

 ### 6. Measuring curvature and the position of the vehicle